 Resources for Making Work

-Managed by the Logan Media Center, the Hack Arts Lab (HAL) provides an open-access laboratory for creative digital fabrication and visualization.
+The Hack Arts Lab (HAL) provides an open-access laboratory for creative digital fabrication and visualization.
 This makerspace-styled workshop is designed to support a breadth of activity ranging from undergraduate projects to faculty-led exploration.

 The Visual Resources Center helps instructors and their students find, create, and use images.
 The Visual Resource Center can offer trained students access to both flatbed scanners and an Imacon Flextight scanner for slides and film.